monikageiger/factory-support/README.md

 How to run the implementation

-`npm run start:dev:db` to start up database on docker `npm run start:dev` in the `backend` folder to start backend server `npm run dev` in the `frontend` folder to start frontend server
+`npm run start:dev:db` in the `backend` folder to start up database on docker
+`npm run start:dev` in the `backend` folder to start backend server
+`npm run dev` in the `frontend` folder to start frontend server

 you can create a new support request: